Project-KONDA/data-value-clustering/README.md

 # Data Value Clustering

-This tool is a proof-of-concept implementation of a bottom-up approach to detecting quality problems in data models that manifest in heterogeneous data values.
+This tool is a proof-of-concept implementation of a bottom-up approach to analysing data quality via clusterings of heterogeneous data values.
 The approach is presented in a [research paper](https://github.com/Project-KONDA/data-value-clustering/blob/master/Paper/Detecting_quality_problems_in_data_models_by_clustering_heterogeneous_data_values-extended_version.pdf).
 The approach supports an explorative analysis of the existing data and can be configured by domain experts according to their domain knowledge.
 All values of a selected data field are clustered by syntactic similarity.
 Thereby an overview of the data values' diversity in syntax is provided.
-It shall help domain experts to understand how the data model is used in practice and to derive potential quality problems of the data model.
+It shall help domain experts to understand how the data model is used in practice and to get an impression of of the rules and practices of data acquisition as well as their violations.
+This can be used to infer potential quality issues of the data acquisition process and system, as well as the data model and data transformations.

 <!---
 The approach is described in detail in the research paper "[Detecting Quality Problems in Data Models by